Generative AI in Game Development: A Qualitative Research Synthesis: Related Work

-Across our corpus of primary studies, only six out of 10 relate their findings to existing empirical work within game development but the depth and scope of that integration vary.
-Early contributions such as \citet{grow_chatgpt_2023} or \citet{vimpari_adapt_or_die_2023}, published when little directly comparable research existed, naturally offer limited integration within games.
-However, even among later studies, substantive cross-reference to other empirical studies in game production remains rare - additionally motivating this work.
-The most notable exceptions are \citet{boucher_resistance_2024}, which situates its findings within debates on authorship and labour within and outside games, and \citet{alharthi_genaicreativity_2025}, which primarily relate to empirical studies to link production practices with broader questions of creativity and industry adoption.\\
+Across our corpus of primary studies, only six out of 10 relate their findings to existing empirical work within game development.
+Here, the depth and scope of integration vary considerably.
+The first studies on the topic \citep[e.g.][]{grow_chatgpt_2023,vimpari_adapt_or_die_2023} naturally integrate their findings mostly with work outside games.
+However, even among later studies, substantive cross-reference to other empirical studies in game production remains rare.
+The most notable exceptions are \citet{boucher_resistance_2024}, who situate their findings within debates on authorship and labour in- and outside games, and \citet{alharthi_genaicreativity_2025}, who primarily relates to empirical studies to link production practices with broader questions of creativity and industry adoption.\\

-W.r.t.~these contributions, we provide a more comprehensive and systematic re-integration of their individual findings with the larger and up-to-date body of qualitative research.
-Given the interpretative nature of meta-ethnography, the partial integrations in the primary literature can be used as contrast and complement to our synthesis.
+We provide a more comprehensive, neutral and systematic re-integration of these individual findings with the larger and up-to-date body of qualitative research.
+Given the interpretative nature of meta-ethnography, the partial integrations in the primary literature above can be used as contrast and complement our synthesis.